eldydeines/family-cmd-ctr/README.md

 ### Internal Data Sources
 - User Accounts
-- User Preferences
+- Household (HH) Preferences
 - Family Tasks
-- Saved and Voted Recipes
+- Shopping Items
+- Recipes, Menus, Favorites
-- Family Links
+- Family Links & References
+- Web Scraped Jokes
+- Web Scraped Quotes

 ### External Data Sources
-- GOOGLE DRIVE - A pull of latest photos from the last week.
+- GOOGLE Photos - A pull of latest photos from the last week.
 - GOOGLE CALENDAR - A pull of latest events and appointments on our calendar.
 - TWILIO SMS API - A trigger point to allow
 - EDAMAM RECIPE SEARCH - A set of recommended recipes that can be used to determine the family's request for next week's menu.
 - Weather.Gov - The daily forecast based on location preference.
-- Jokes.One - A daily joke to be added to the application.
-- Inspiration GoProgram - A daily inspiration to be added to the applicaiton.

 ## Approach
 The following list is the approach taken to develop this full stack application.